calugo/UPC_Minimal_Calcium_Model/README.md

 ![REGULAR](images/NOALT.png)

 The former case show a 2:1 alternating regime.
-The latter, a regular periodic calcium release regime. ii
+The latter, a regular periodic calcium release regime.